tcorral/methodology-angular-development/README.md

 ### Directives

  - Directives are meant to handle DOM manipulation
- - Avoid using jQuery if you don't explicitely need to, this will save you about ~100Kb and an extra HTTP request
+ - Avoid using jQuery if you don't explicitly need to, this will save you about ~100Kb and an extra HTTP request
-    - Angular comes bundled with jqLite, which is more than enough to handle most common DOM manipulation and event binding operations
+    - Angular comes bundled with `jqLite`, which is more than enough to handle most common DOM manipulation and event binding operations
     - If you need to do AJAX calls, use Angular's built-in `$http` service instead of `$.ajax`
  - Directives can access the $scope of the controller it lives in; however, the scope should be considered read-only in a directive, so you should never update a scope value from a directive!
 Alternatively, you can use [directive's isolated scopes](http://weblogs.asp.net/dwahlin/creating-custom-angularjs-directives-part-2-isolate-scope)